verified-network/verified-compound-markets/README.md

 # Comet Extension for Verified Markets

-The Verified Markets extension enables real world asset owners and managers to stake collateral for liquidity from the Compound protocol.
-It also enables users to borrow real world asset collateral to benefit from income streams they generate.
+The Verified Markets extension enables real world asset (RWA) owners and managers to borrow liquidity from the Compound protocol.
+It also enables Compound users to stake collateral for RWAs on Compound and benefit from additional returns that RWAs generate.
+The [Verified Markets specification is here](https://github.com/verified-network/verified-compound-markets/tree/master/docs/Verified_Compound_Markets_v1.pdf).

 The operator code is built on [Foundry](https://book.getfoundry.sh/), and the web extension code is built on [React](https://reactjs.org/) using [Vite](https://vitejs.dev/).